 The bus that came out of the dark, ominous stone tunnel looked old and aged, but drove with surprising speed through the countryside.
 It was completely empty save for two people.
 One was the bus driver—a middle-aged man with eyes shadowed by the brim of his bland, navy-colored cap and a cigar in his mouth.
-The other was the single passenger that accompanied him, a young Japanese teenager by the name of Tsukune Aono—he was no older than fifteen, dressed in a green blazer trimmed with white, a red tie, and green slacks.
+The other was the single passenger that accompanied him, a young Japanese teenager by the name of Tsukune Aono.
+Tsukune was of average height and looked no older than fifteen, dressed in a green blazer trimmed with white, a red tie, and green slacks.

 As the bus passed through a wasteland of dry, dead trees, Tsukune looked out at the gloomy landscape and sighed, running a hand through his messy shock of black hair.
 His mother had warned him that the place he was heading off to wasn't quite what he was used to, and he'd gradually become accustomed to weird things happening to him since "the incident", but he couldn't shake the strong feeling of dread chasing behind him.

 It wasn't often that a "human" wound up at an academy where monsters went to school, after all.

 "You've been awful quiet, young man," the bus driver said, talking around the cigar.
 The smile on his lips pushed his neat mustache up slightly.
 "Something on your mind?"